jjomarron/Overall/CTA.md

 ## Hypotheses
 Ultimately, there is a lot that might affect CTA ridership so I considered each variable I included in my regression.
 Here are my hypotheses for each variable.

 * **Uber/Lyft** - Rideshares have both complementary and substitution effects on transit.
 Rideshare advocates say they provide final connections and can enhance existing transit infrastructure.
-Critics claim that rideshares are pulling away riders and putting transit systems in threat of the death spiral.
+Critics claim that rideshares are pulling away riders and putting transit systems in threat of the "death spiral".
 I believe in Chicago's case, the substitution effect will outweigh its complement and cause a decrease in Uber/Lyft.
 * **Median Age** - Older Chicagoans are less likely to be acclimated to rideshare companies so I believe a younger Chicago would cause a decrease in CTA rides as they are more familiar with the technology.
 Also, the young workforce that is moving to Chicago is not as familiar with the CTA and might prefer to use rideshares than adjust to our transit system.
 * **White Percentage** - CTA's core riders are minorities so I would expect an increase in the share of white Chicagoans to reflect a severe negative adjustment in CTA rides.
 * **Adjusted Bus Fare** - As bus fare increases, I would expect less riders as people might transition to other forms of transportation (walking, bikes, cars, etc.).
 One exception to this might be if the fares are well spent and result in higher quality service which should be captured by the Adjusted Operating Expenses.